kkirss/traveller-book-parser/README.md

 ### Running

 1. Clone this repository.
-2. Set up a virtual environment (optional but recommended).
-3. Install dependencies: `pip install -r requirements.txt`
+2. Install dependencies using poetry: `poetry install`
-4. Run the script: `python main.py`
+3. Run the script: `poetry run python main.py`

 There is a `run.ps1` PowerShell script that does everything above.